SueMottet/School_District_Analysis/README.md

 ![after NaN School Summary image](/Resources/after_NAN_school_summary.png)

 ## Top 5 Performing Schools Comparision (based on the overall passing rate)
-The top five performing school information changed after the replacement but only for Thomas High School and data change would likely not be evident to data users (the school board and superintendent).
+The top five performing school information changed after the replacement but only for Thomas High School and the data change would likely not be evident to data users (the school board and superintendent).
 It looks like removing the ninth grade testing scores did not impact Thomas High Schools performance rank.

 The top five performing schools before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN High Performing Schools image](/Resources/pre_NAN_high_performing_schools.png)